-In the handout for guests, a picture showed children on a field trip with a caption written in a girl’s hand.
-In the caption, the girl said how much she enjoyed being in Angelo’s class.
-The girl added the day of the field trip was the best day of her life.
-She signed, Love, Lilly.
+In the flyer for guests, a picture showed children on a field trip with a hand written note beneath.
+The girl named Lilly wrote how much she enjoyed being in Angelo’s class.
+The field trip was the best day of her life she said before she signed, Love, Lilly.

-But after two winters on the East Coast, among the worst on record for cold and one blizzard that dumped a colossal amount of snow in a pyrotechnical display of nature’s awesome power, to step off the train in California after a week trip through the most eye popping scenery in the world:
+But after two winters on Aquidneck Island, the place by the rushing sea where Bishop Berkeley found refuge, to step off the train in California after a trip through the most ravishing scenery in the world:

 mountains that seem to touch the sun

 rivers that sparkle with a hard gem like flame

 plains so vast they roll on for days

 Given the felonious rents in San Francisco, West Oakland, a five minute train ride through a tube that snakes its way through the bay to the financial center of this region, became the logical place to live.

 It turned out everything one needs to know on this island cut off from Oakland by a freeway, not to mention scenes more eye popping than in any movie overwhelmed with special effects, is here.